1. Gautama Buddha was born in __________.

 Explanation: Buddhism emphasized ethical living and meditation, not caste or sacrifices.

-26. The First Buddhist Council was held at:
+26. The First Buddhist Council was held at__________.

 A) Rajgir (Rajagriha)